-- CVISN Statement of Direction, FHWA Office of Motor Carriers and Highway Safety carriers' offices much like what is done with passenger vehicle registration at car dealerships.
+The State CVISN Architecture Development Process includes the completion of a CVISN Project Plan and Top-Level Design.
+The Project Plan spells out program goals, objectives and priorities.
+The Top-Level Design charts the system architecture.
+Electronic payments for credentials and taxes may be an option.
+As well, there could be electronic distribution of credentials or an in-house inventory at large carriers' offices much like what is done with passenger vehicle registration at car dealerships.
 Some states are also looking at electronic application of hazardous materials and oversize/overweight permits.
 Information collected from these processes can be shared with roadside inspectors and law enforcement officials to enforce up-to-date registration and tax payments.